 - Equity-based crowdfunding allows anyone to become minority shareholders, especially some platforms that have an increasingly low minimum investment.
 Early investors in a start-up often earn a return only when the company exits or in some cases, at a future fundraising round.

 - Business angels can pursue a variety of investment strategies.
 Some may actively invest in start-ups, some may invest through crowdfunding platforms, some may contribute to a private investment round together with other business angels, and some may be able to contribute to a large investment round independently (the so-called super angels).
-Being an active business angel who invests directly into startups also means having an interest in and understanding of start-ups and the industry they are in – that leads to them sometimes taking an active role and contributing to the company’s early development or taking board seat.
+Being an active business angel who invests directly into startups also means having an interest in and understanding of start-ups and the industry they are in – that leads to them sometimes taking an active role and contributing to the company’s early development or taking a board seat.
 Other business angels may prefer investing indirectly through investment funds, syndicates and VCs.

 - Banks are less commonly approached by start-ups.
 Mostly, they are able to invest debt in traditional and well-known business models and local businesses.